Categories

 1. Don't try to cram too much into your itinerary.

 When I mapped out our itinerary, I planned for us to visit 3 places a day.
-That may not seem like a lot, but when you consider how long it takes to visit an attraction, transit in between, potty breaks, meals, etc., 3 places a day works out quite well.
+That may not seem like a lot, but considering how long it takes to visit an attraction, transit in between, potty breaks, meals, etc., 3 places a day works out quite well.

-When booking timed-entry tickets, I would book them for 10 o’clock and 4 o’clock,.
+When booking timed-entry tickets, I would book them for 10 o’clock and 4 o’clock.
 This worked out perfectly for us!
-It gave us plenty of time at our first location and to check out another attraction before our 4:00 stop.
+It gave us plenty of time at our first location and time to check out another attraction before our 4:00 stop.

 Check out our itinerary!